Tom Kubasik, LCPC

 I studied Gene Gendlin’s Focusing with Ruth Hirsch though the Focusing Institute.

-I spend several hours a week supervising counseling students and licensed counselors, and I have presented on the subject of emotion-focused supervision to internship site supervisors at USM.
+I spend several hours a week acting as a supervisor, consultant, and trainer to other counselors.
 Assisting in the formation and training of professional counselors has become a passion.

 I served a three-year term on the board of the Maine Mental Health Counselors Association, and I’ve worked as an adjunct professor at the University of Southern Maine in the Counselor Education program.